ffalcinelli/pydivert/README.md

 Intro
 =====

-PyDivert aims to be a python wrapper for [WinDivert](https://github.com/basil00/Divert) driver and other divert socket mechanisms on OSX and Linux.
+PyDivert aims to be a python binding for [WinDivert](https://github.com/basil00/Divert) driver.

 Platform Support
 ----------------